Anthem 3Q profit jumps 23%, helped by enrollment gains

+Anthem will enter 2020 helped by its new pharmacy benefit manager, IngenioRx, which the company is starting with help from CVS Health Corp.
+Anthem expects to have all of its customers moved over to IngenioRx by Jan.
+1.

-Indianapolis-based Anthem Inc. covers about 41 million people, mostly through employer-sponsored health plans.
-But it also saw its enrollment in Medicare Advantage plans, which are privately run versions of the government’s Medicare program, jump 21% to 1.2 million people in the quarter.
+The Indianapolis-based insurer covers about 41 million people, mostly through employer-sponsored health plans.
+But it also saw enrollment in Medicare Advantage plans, which are privately run versions of the government’s Medicare program, jump 21% to 1.2 million people in the recently completed third quarter.

 Its enrollment in state and federally run Medicaid programs rose 8% to 7.3 million.